learnlatex/learnlatex.github.io/en/more-08.md

 <!-- {% endraw %} -->

 You can change this space to something arbitrary using `@`.
-This will remove the padding between two columns or on either end, and instead put anything inbetween the columns you specify as an argument:
+This will remove the padding between two columns or on either end, and instead put anything in between the columns you specify as an argument:

 <!-- {% raw %} -->
 ```latex